awsmasudur/kinesis-mcp-server/README.md

 # AWS Kinesis Data Streams MCP Server

-The official MCP Server for interacting with AWS Kinesis Data Streams
+The MCP Server for interacting with AWS Kinesis Data Streams

 This comprehensive server provides operational Kinesis Data Streams management with 30+ tools for managing streams, shards, records, consumers, and more.